Yuri Lowenthal: Voice-over career

-Lowenthal provided the voice for the protagonist in Persona 3 and Yosuke Hanamura for Persona 4.
+Lowenthal voiced Zane in Lego Ninjago: Nindroids in 2014.
+In the same year, he also voiced Bedman in the English dub of Guilty Gear Xrd -Sign-, the first game in the Guilty Gear Xrd subseries.
+Lowenthal also provided the voice for the protagonist in Persona 3 and Yosuke Hanamura for Persona 4.
 He also provides the voice of Cecil Harvey in the Nintendo DS remake of Final Fantasy IV, and again in Dissidia: Final Fantasy on the PSP.
 In the Dead or Alive series, he voices Hayate / Ein.
 He voices Matt Miller, the leader of the Decker gang in Saints Row: The Third; and in its sequel.
-Lowenthal also voiced Lorath Nahr in Blizzard Entertainment's Diablo III, and is presumed to have reprised his voice acting for the upcoming Diablo IV.
-He voiced and provided the motion-capture performance for Spider-Man/Peter Parker in Sony's Spider-Man (2018) for the PS4 and reprised the role in Spider-Man: Miles Morales (2020), he had previously voiced Spider-Man in the mobile version of The Amazing Spider-Man 2 video game.
+Since 2020, he has voiced Dainsleif in Genshin Impact, narrating nearly all the "Collected Miscellany" videos for new characters.
+Lowenthal also voiced Lorath Nahr in Blizzard Entertainment's Diablo III, and while fans presumed he would reprise his voice acting for the upcoming Diablo IV, actor Ralph Ineson replaced Lowenthal as the voice.
+Lowenthal voiced and provided the motion-capture performance for Spider-Man/Peter Parker in Sony's Marvel's Spider-Man (2018) for the PS4 and reprised the role in Marvel's Spider-Man: Miles Morales (2020) and Marvel's Spider-Man 2 (2023); he had previously voiced Spider-Man in the mobile version of The Amazing Spider-Man 2 video game, and Spider-Man Unlimited (2014) mobile game.
 Kirk McKeand of Eurogamer described Lowenthal as "the man you've killed the most" for his participation in over 200 video games.

 In February 2023, Lowenthal guest voiced Benni Baro, a teenage scavenger and ipsium miner, in Star Wars: The Bad Batch.